dhaulakhandiharsh/rag-document/README.md

 ### 4️⃣ Retrieval
 - Cosine similarity is calculated between the question embedding and all stored document embeddings.
-- The top-k most relevant chunks are selected.
+- The top k most relevant chunks are selected.

 ### 5️⃣ Generation
 - The retrieved chunks are provided as context to the LLM.